strongloop-archive/strong-gateway-demo/notes-app-plain/README.md

 #notes-app-plain

-In this tutorial, we build a web server (client) and an API server (resource server).
-These two servers will be used as the foundation for [part 2 of the tutorial, `notes-app-gateway`](../notes-app-gateway).
+In this tutorial, we build a client (web server) and a resource server (API server).
+These two components will be used as the foundation for [part 2 of the tutorial, `notes-app-gateway`](../notes-app-gateway).

 - [Overview](#overview)